 Students learn best from teachers who are both experienced acupuncturists and passionate teachers.
 Our teachers meet regularly at staff development days, sharing skills, pooling ideas and being updated on new developments.
 These meetings help to maintain a cohesive and creative staff with a high morale.
 Our teachers regularly contribute articles about acupuncture to Chinese medicine magazines and journals.

-The executive committee manages the college, under the guidance of a board of governors.
-Angela and Jonathan Pledger are joint principals, Susannah Fone is academic director, Peter Mole is the dean.
+The management committee manages the college, under the guidance of a board of governors.
+Angela Hicks and Jonathan Pledger are joint principals, Susannah Fone is academic director, Peter Mole is the dean.